Jason Brown (American football)

 Jason W. Brown (born May 5, 1983) is an American former professional football center and farmer.
 He played college football at North Carolina and was selected by the Baltimore Ravens in the fourth round of the 2005 NFL draft.
+Brown also played for the St. Louis Rams.

 Early life

-Brown was born and raised in Henderson, North Carolina where he attended Northern Vance High School, where he was a member of the National Honor Society.
-He was a member of the marching band until the football coach recruited him to play football.
-He was a standout not only in football but also in track and field.
-He holds four state championships; three in discus and one for shot put.
+Brown was born and raised in Henderson, North Carolina.
+He attended Northern Vance High School, where he was a member of the National Honor Society.
+Brown was a member of the marching band until the football coach recruited him to play football.
+Brown was a standout not only in football but also in track and field.
+Brown holds four state championships, three in discus and one for shot put.

 College career

 Brown started his career at North Carolina as a tackle, then guard.
 Brown first saw action in his freshman year at right tackle against Florida State.
 He was later moved to center, where he played the remaining three years of his college career.
 Brown did not miss a game during his career, and was named First-team All-ACC in 2004.